xtreme-sameer-vohra/kubernetes-the-hard-way/docs/17-e2e-tests.md

 watch kubectl get all -A
 ```

+Observations by Alistair (KodeKloud):

 This should take up to an hour to run.
 The number of tests run and passed will be displayed at the end.
-Expect some failures as it tries tests that aren't supported by our cluster, e.g. mounting persistent volumes using NFS.
+Expect some failures!

+I am not able to say exactly why the failed tests fail.
+It would take days to go though the truly enormous test code base to determine why the tests that fail do so.

 Prev: [Smoke Test](16-smoke-test.md)